Linearizations and optimization problems in diffeological spaces: Extending Classical Optimization Methods in Linearizations

 This definition mirrors the notation in Section \ref{ss:man} to highlight differences with the classical definition by Bokobza-Haggiag.
-Notably, condition \ref{i:x=y} does not generally hold in the classical case when $\nu$ targets $TX$ or $T^*X$.
+Notably, condition (4) does not generally hold in the classical case when $\nu$ targets $TX$ or $T^*X$.
 The non-trivial homotopy type of $X$ is a main obstruction such a global property.

 This technical obstacle is circumvented by enlarging the target space to a pseudo-bundle $E$ over $X$ containing $T^*X$ as a sub-pseudo-bundle.
 The main motivation is that $T^*X$ is well-defined in the diffeological setting, unlike the tangent bundle, for which several constructions exist.
-We now verify the existence of such linearizations in standard cases:
+We now verify the existence of such linearizations in standard cases, {namely, when $X$ is a (classical) smooth manifold}: